Risk Bounds For Distributional Regression: Notation

 \subsection{Outline}

-The paper is organized as follows: Section \ref{Sec-General-Const} introduces the methodology for the convex case.
-In particular, Section \ref{sec:th_constrained_estimators} establishes a unified framework for distributional regression under structural constraints.
+The paper is organized as follows: Section \ref{Sec-General-Const} establishes a unified framework for distributional regression under structural constraints.
+In particular, Section~\ref{sec:th_constrained_estimators} introduces the general methodology.
+Section~\ref{SectionConvexRisk} derives statistical risk guarantees for the convex case.
 Sections \ref{iso-reg-sec} and \ref{TredFil-sec} provide concrete examples of convex estimators, focusing on isotonic regression and trend filtering, respectively.
 Section \ref{Nonconvex-sec} extends the framework to the non-convex setting.
 Specifically, Section \ref{Nonconvex-sec-GR} develops the general theory for non-convex estimators, and Section \ref{DRN-section} explores an estimator based on deep neural networks.
 Section \ref{simu-data} and \ref{RealD-sec} present simulation studies and real-data experiments, respectively, comparing the proposed methods to state-of-the-art competitors.
 Finally, Section \ref{sec:conclusion} concludes with a discussion of future research directions, and the Appendix provides additional theoretical results and experimental findings, including two additional real-data applications.